Do you want to know what is an email blast and how to do it “the right way”?

-In this article, we will explain how to do an email blast the proper way as well as share some examples.
+In this article, we will explain how to do an email blast the proper way and share some examples.

-An email blast is a single email message that is sent to an entire email list, a large segment of an email list, or many email lists all at once.
+An email blast is a single email message that is sent to an entire email list, a large segment of that list, or many email lists at the same time.

-These emails target most or all contacts in your mailing list which makes your email blasts have a wide reach.
+These emails target most or all contacts in your mailing list, making an email blast a broad reach-out campaign.

-If you want to inform all your subscribers about special offers, then email blasts are the most reliable and efficient form of commnication.
+If you want to let all your subscribers know about special offers, then email blasts are the most reliable and efficient form of communication.

 Are Email Blasts Outdated?

-Although email blasts are great for delivering any message to a large number of people, some consider this to be an outdated method of communication.
+Although email blasts are great for delivering any message to a large number of people, some consider them an outdated communication method.

 That’s because email blasts are bulk emails sent to everyone regardless of their choice, priorities, and needs.
-At times, blast emails can be highly irrelevant and useless to the recipients.
+At times, blast emails can feel irrelevant and useless to the recipients.

-Due to the same reason, the email recipients may ignore, mark the mail as spam, and even unsubscribe from your email list.
+Due to this, the email recipients may ignore the message, mark the email as spam, or even unsubscribe from your email list.

 Here are the top reasons why users don’t like email blasts:

 1. Unsegmented: Email blasts often use the entire mailing list without segmentation.
-Often your email subscribers are very different, and they may be interested in different products or services.
+Your email subscribers are usually very different, and they may be interested in different products or services.

-2. Untargeted: The email blasts send the same message to everyone without considering their personal interests, past interactions, or their needs.
-Users often unsubscribe from your mailing list after receiving such unwanted emails.
+2. Untargeted: The email blasts send the same message to everyone without considering their interests, past interactions, or needs.
+Users often unsubscribe from your mailing list after receiving these unwanted emails.

-3. Not personalized: All of us love to read a message that addresses us personally.
+3. Not personalized: We all love reading a message that addresses us personally.
 Email blasts that don’t personalize the emails are often marked as spam.

-4. Unexpected: Unlike the action-based emails, broadcast emails are unexpected due to which there can be a natural feeling of resistance from the recipients.
+4. Unexpected: Broadcast emails are usually unexpected, so there can be a natural feeling of resistance from the recipients.

-Unlike 10 or 15 years ago, there are a lot of new marketing methods available like social media, pay-per-click advertising, etc. However none are as effective as email.
+Unlike 10 or 15 years ago, many new marketing methods are available, like social media, pay-per-click advertising, and more.
+However, none are as effective as email.

 Email is still the most reliable form of communication in the world.
-With new technology there are better ways to do an email blast which will get you higher results.
+With new technology, there are better ways to do an email blast to get higher results.

-We will explain how to do an email blast the RIGHT way in the following section below.
+We will explain how to do an email blast the RIGHT way in the following section.

 How to Do an Email Blast “the Right Way” – Step by Step

-Marketers associated with big and small companies are still using email blast to promote their product launches, discount offers, etc.
+Marketers from big and small companies alike are still using email blasts to promote their product launches, discount offers, and more.

 And the results are brilliant.
 That’s because they are using email blasts the right way.

-If you are not a professional marketer, you can follow the steps below to successfully run an email blast.
+If you are not a professional marketer, you can follow the steps below to run an email blast successfully:

 Step 1: Choose the Best Email Blast Service

-First of all, you need a robust email marketing service to create an email blast.
-An email marketing service lets you create a mailing list, segment your list, and send bulk emails.
+First, you need a robust email marketing service to create an email blast.
+An email marketing service lets you create a mailing list, segment that list, and send bulk emails.

 We have tried and tested all of the above email marketing services, and we believe they are great at what they offer.
-However, we recommend Constant Contact because it offers the best deal of all.
+However, we recommend Constant Contact because they provide the best deal.

 Constant Contact is the most beginner-friendly email blast software.
-It comes with dozens of pre-made email templates to help you quickly get started.
-You can choose a template, and easily customize that using their drag and drop editor.
+It has dozens of pre-made email templates to help you quickly get started.
+You can choose a template and easily customize that using their drag and drop editor.

-It has simple options to collect emails, automation features to send / trigger emails based on users’ actions, and more.
+It has simple options for collecting emails, automation features to send/trigger emails based on user actions, and more.
 Plus, it lets you segment your subscribers and send targeted email campaigns.

 To get started, you need to visit the Constant Contact website and sign up for a new account.

-You can quickly create a Constant Contact account as it offers a 60-day free trial account (No credit cards required).
+You can quickly create a Constant Contact account as they offer a free trial account (no credit card required).

-Once done, you will see your Constant Contact dashboard from where you can manage your email lists, subscribers, and send email blasts.
+Once done, you will see your Constant Contact dashboard, where you can manage your email lists, see subscribers, and send email blasts.

-Alternately, you can also use SendinBlue which offers a free email marketing plan.
+Alternatively, you can also use Brevo, which offers a free email marketing plan.

 Step 2.
 Create Your Email List

-An email list is simply a list of email addresses whom you can send emails.
-It is like your contact book containing the email addresses of your subscribers and prospect customers.
+An email list is simply a list of email addresses you can send messages to.
+It is like your contact book containing the email addresses of your subscribers and prospective customers.

-To create an email list in Constant Contact, go to ‘Contacts’ menu on the top and then click on Email Lists option in the sidebar.
+To create an email list in Constant Contact, just go to the ‘Contacts’ menu at the top and click on the ‘Create List’ button.

-Once your email list is built, the next step is to add contacts to your list.
-Open your new email list, and click on the ‘Add Contacts’ button.
+The next step is to add contacts to your list.
+Just open your new email list, and click the ‘Add Contacts’ button.

-If you want to grow your email list faster, see our guide on easy ways to grow an email list.
+If you want to grow your email list faster, then you can see our guide on easy ways to grow an email list.

 Step 3: Segment Your Email List

 Once you have an email list, the next step is to segment it.
-Email segmentation is the most critical aspect of doing a successful email blast.
+Email segmentation is the most important part of doing a successful email blast.

-Email segmentation is dividing your email subscribers into smaller groups or segments to send highly targeted emails.
+Email segmentation divides your email subscribers into smaller groups or segments to send highly-targeted emails.

-For example, a book store may create different segments for the students of arts, physics, and maths and send different emails.
+For example, a bookstore may create different segments for arts, physics, and maths students to send targeted emails.

-Email segmentation is a crucial task which must be done with a clear goal.
-You need to be clear on which type of subscribers to be included in a segment.
+Email segmentation is a crucial task that must be done with a clear goal.
+You need to be clear on which subscribers should be included in a segment.

-For more details, see this guide on smarter ways to segment your email list.
+For more details, you can see this guide on smarter ways to segment your email list.

-In the next screen, you can create a segment by choosing the right criteria for your needs.
+In the next screen, you can create a segment by choosing the criteria you want.

-As you can see in the screenshot above, Constant Contact lets you create segments based on contact activity like emails sent, opened, clicked, or did not open.
+You can create a segment by contact activity like emails sent, opened, clicked, or did not open.
 You can also include email subscribers by contact details, including job title, city, country, etc.

 Step 4: Create a Targeted Email Campaign